Overnight Oats with Flaxseed: Easy, Nourishing, Make-Ahead Breakfast

 Common Texture Mistakes and How to Fix Them

-One of the top questions I get is, “Why are my overnight oats with flaxseed so thick or gooey?”
-That’s usually because the ratio is off.
-Flax needs adequate liquid to properly swell and achieve a soft, smooth texture.
-Use at least a 1:1 ratio of oats to milk (½ cup each), then adjust based on mix-ins like nut butter or yogurt.
+One of the top questions I get is, “Why are my overnight oats, which are very thick or with gooi?”
+This is usually because the ratio is closed.
+The flax requires enough liquid to swell properly and achieve a soft, smooth texture.
+Use at least 1: 1 use milk (to cup each) for oats, then adjust based on a mix-in like walnut butter or curd.
+Also, never give up stirring.
+If you dump the ingredients in the jar just without mixing, the flax clump and resides downwards.

 Serving overnight oats with flaxseed topped with banana